Shadowblujay/SpaceExplorers/README.md

 Each player receives information about the entire game board, including the planet IDs of all planets and which planets are interconnected.
 However, a player can only see detailed information (population percentages, size, habitability, incoming shuttles) about the planets that their people have the majority on and their neighboring planets.

-Game Flow
+**Game Flow:**
-In one turn, a player

-Receives information about the game state
-Adds moves to the event queue
+In one turn, a player receives information about the game state Adds moves to the event queue
 A ‘move’ is sending a shuttle from one planet to a neighboring planet.
 The player can set how many explorers are sent in the shuttle.
 A player can make as many moves as they want in a turn.